ScottHolden/ManagedIdentityWithC/README.md

 # Managed Identity With C
-Managed Identity with C, connecting to an Azure PostgreSQL
+Managed Identity with C (and connecting to an Azure PostgreSQL Flex Server!)

 This is a small sample to show an approach of wrapping the C++ Azure SDK and using it in a C application.